 One can think of this as technological scarcity (as opposed to monetary scarcity).
 The point is that technological progress makes things less scarce over time.
 The 18th century economist Thomas Malthus was not wrong about global population growth, which he predicted could be exponential (and thus outpace growth in the food supply leading to hunger) .
 He was wrong about the potential for technological progress to exponentially increase the amount of food we could produce.
-As we will see later in more detail we have in fact gotten so good at agriculture that the amount of land needed for food production has started to decline even as the global population is still growing.
+As we will see later in more detail, we have in fact gotten so good at agriculture that the amount of land needed for food production has started to decline even as the global population is still growing.

 Just because something is no longer scarce doesn't mean that it is abundant.
 Instead there is an intermediate stage which I will call sufficient.
 For instance, there is sufficient land to meet everyone's needs for housing and food.
 For something to be abundant there has to be enough for everyone's needs to be met at zero marginal cost.
 Building housing and growing food still incurs significant marginal cost and hence these are not abundant.
 I am saying “still” because technological progress could make land abundant (imagine how much land we'll have if we can figure out how to live in space and make other planets habitable).

 Is anything abundant?
 Yes, digital information is already abundant.
 We can make copies of it and distribute it at zero marginal cost.
 We can meet everyone's information needs at zero marginal cost.